estefan3112/koko-aio-slang/README.md

 Please see the Moon Patrol example - you can just duplicate the .slangp preset and rename it with the name of the clone.
 By this, you have an identical configuration for a clone. <br>

+# Initial backdrop support

+The first backdrop presets are uploaded, but in order for them to work, you must create a separate shader directory called koko-aio-backdrops and put the backdrop textures there.
+You also need to manually edit the config.inc file in the shaders subdirectory by uncommenting backdrop support in line #56.
+I plan to issue a separate backdrops package in the near future.

 # From here, the original text from the forked repository follows: